ArmSoM/documentation/docs/main/sige5.md

 ## Interface Settings

-If you are using ArmSoM-sige5 for the first time, please familiarize yourself with the [Peripheral Interfaces](#hardware-interfaces) for better understanding of the following content.
+If you are using ArmSoM-sige5 for the first time, please familiarize yourself with the for better understanding of the following content.

 ### Debug Serial Port